FargieldKart/Fargield-Kart-Furious-Racing/README.md

 4. This mod is safe to use and cannot get you banned from online multiplayer.
 As it's a texture mod, it does not have unfair advantages that affect other racers.
 Furthermore, the texture mod will not permanently modify the game's files.
 Garfield Kart - Furious Racing has no anti-cheat and anti-modding measures, therefore, a ban is impossible.

 5. Not all assets in the game have been Fargield-ized.
-For example, the pause menu and some textures that include Garfield.
 Any updates (including "Better Fargield") should hopefully come at a later date.

 6. This mod has not been tested on the Mac and Linux (+ Steam Deck) versions of Garfield Kart - Furious Racing.
 A console version of the mod is very unlikely.